 - HM Revenue & Customs and other statutory bodies (such as the Pensions Ombudsman and the Pensions Regulator) – the Trustee can be fined and subject to other action if they fail to provide certain information to these authorities

-- the printers who help us prepare various communications we send to you, such as this Member Report
+- the printers who help us prepare various communications we send to you, such as the Annual Report to Members

-- our appointed insurance company or companies (and their re-insurers) for the purposes of life insurance, additional voluntary contributions and bulk annuity (e.g. buy-in) transactions
+- any insurance company or companies (and their re-insurers) that we appoint or from whom we obtain quotes to provide life insurance, additional voluntary contributions and bulk annuity (e.g. buy-in) transactions

 - depending upon how we pay pensions and/or lump sums, the personal data we have to supply in order to effect a bank transfer